Thursday, 11 December 2008

 Although it might take a lot of work at the beginning, you{ll soon build up a solid schedule.
 Try looking at the advice in What to do Upon Arrival to find out how to get a good job quickly.
 If you're a single parent or have children, you'll have more things to take into consideration.
 Be sure to read TEFLing as a Single Parent and Teaching with Kids in Tow.

-In most places, employers will want to meet you before having you sign a contract, they might also have you take English or psychological tests and do a demo lesson.
+In most places, employers will want to meet you before having you sign a contract, they might also have you take English tests, psychological tests, and do a demo lesson.
 Don’t worry too much about TEFL certs.
 Having a degree and being a native speaker are usually enough to get a job.
 Experience and is also a big help.
 And if you have a teaching license, you can get a job just about anywhere.
 Watch out for chain schools, although some are good, they may not treat their teachers as well as other places.
 And remember don't just accept the first job offer just because you need a job.
 Look at the article, Things to Consider Before Accepting a Job before you sign a contract.

 Working Legally